Before reading this guide, we assume you either have a Kubernetes cluster, or a local Kubernetes dev environment, e.g MiniKube.

 Access the Web UI

 When the scheduler is deployed, the web UI is also deployed in a container.
-Port forwarding for the web interface on the standard ports can be turned on via:
+Port forwarding for the web interface on the standard port can be turned on via:

 YuniKorn UI provides a centralised view for cluster resource capacity, utilization, and all application info.